Puppet-Finland/podman-builder/README.md

     PODMAN_BUILDER_SSH_CONFIG=/home/john/.ssh/acme-podman-builder/ssh-config

+The build.sh script automatically copies these files as-is to the project's build context *if* build-defaults.env contains this line:

+    CLONE_WITH_SSH=yes

-The build.sh script automatically copies these files as-is to the project's build context.
-It is up to the Containerfile to copy these into correct places on the container image.
+It is up to the Containerfile to copy these into correct places in the container image.
 For example:

     RUN mkdir -p /root/.ssh
     RUN chmod 700 /root/.ssh